Updated 29 December 2021

 Tarini Mountain Bike

 I have completely upgraded my old Tarini mountain bike, including rebuilding the wheels with stainless steel spokes.
+The bike is fitted with new Maxxis DTH wide tyres which suit my tastes in riding.
 I first started riding again with this bike but I needed to ride on flat areas, initially.
 The folding bikes were more convenient to transport in our small car.
+Since then I have regained some fitness and I now ride this bike around the local hills.

 Jamis Allegro Sport Fitness Bike